 Why is this even important?

 Firstly, if all Healthcare professionals can have the same criteria for diagnosing injuries then this makes it a lot easier when deciding on treatment and prognosis.
 For example, if a footballer has a Grade I injury to the Hamstring, then you can predict with some accuracy that they will be out of action for about 7-10 days.
-But what if after an MRI and Physical Examination another Physiotherapist or Doctor decides that in their opinion it’s a Grade II injury.
-Since their criteria is different to diagnose the injury, the incorrect time frame for return to play or treatment may be given.
+But what if after an MRI and Physical Examination, another Physiotherapist or Doctor decides that in their opinion it’s a Grade II injury?
+Since their criteria is different to diagnose the injury, the incorrect time frame for a return to play or treatment may be given.
 The only person who loses out is the injured person in question.
-Continue reading

-The old 10% rule doesn’t hold up any more unfortunately, if you are looking to increase your Weekly Mileage and aiming for longer running races then don’t leave it to chance and continue reading.
+The old 10% rule doesn’t hold up any more, unfortunately, if you are looking to increase your Weekly Mileage and aim for longer running races then don’t leave it to chance and continue reading.

 The term tendinitis is not used so much now as tendon pain has moved away from an inflammatory model where large amounts of inflammatory chemicals are present.
 The current thinking is that the tendon is in a state of degeneration.